This site is for HKBU faculty to learn more about these initiatives and how they will benefit from them.

 The initial adoption of ORCID took place in Semester 2 of the 2014-2015 Academic Year, when all eligible faculty received an invitation to create a new ORCID account or connect their existing ORCID account to our system.
 Going forward, new faculty joining HKBU will be sent an invitation soon after they take up their position.

-Yes, if your HKBU FRG (Faculty Research Grant) application is approved.
-One of the requirements of the FRG is to participate in the Research Visibility initiatives which include creating and providing an ORCID iD to the Library.
+Yes, if you have received an HKBU FRG (Faculty Research Grant).
+One of the requirements of the FRG is to participate in the University's Research Visibility initiative, which includes creating and providing an ORCID iD to the Library.

-Otherwise, the creation of an OCRID iD is entirely up to faculties.
+If you have not received an FRG, the creation of an OCRID iD is entirely voluntary.

 If you have an ORCID account already, or if you do not want to wait for the Research Visibility team to create one on your behalf, please let the team know (firstname.lastname@example.org).
 This will ensure that we do not create a duplicate account for you.